Joyce Ziske

-Joyce Ziske (born May 20, 1934), also known as Joyce Ziske Malison, is an American professional golfer.
+Joyce Ziske (born May 20, 1934), also known as Joyce Ziske Malison, is an American former professional golfer.

+Career

 As an amateur, Ziske won the Wisconsin Women's Amateur twice and the North and South Women's Amateur.
 She played on the 1954 Curtis Cup team.

 Ziske turned professional on February 8, 1955, and played on the LPGA Tour from 1955 to 1960.
-In 1960 she won the Women's Western Open which was one of the LPGA major championships at that time.
+In 1960, she won the Women's Western Open which was one of the LPGA major championships at that time.
 She had her best finish in the U.S. Women's Open that same year, placing second.
 She retired from professional golf in 1960 after marrying Tom Malison in June 1961, but she played competitively at least once.

+Awards and honors

 In 1975, she was elected to the Wisconsin Golf Hall of Fame.